-Youth Making Change is a project of the Fund for Santa Barbara.
-The Fund for Santa Barbara provides resources to organizations and projects in Santa Barbara County involved in promoting progressive social change at the grassroots level, educating the community about social and economic conditions and organizing people to confront fundamental problems affecting their lives.
+Youth Making Change is a project of the Fund for Santa Barbara (The FUND).
+The FUND provides resources to organizations and projects in Santa Barbara County involved in promoting progressive social change at the grassroots level, educating the community about social and economic conditions and organizing people to confront fundamental problems affecting their lives.
 Historically, social conditions have improved most dramatically when those who have been denied power and justice have come together to form coalitions and confront problems and this is why the FUND operates with the motto “Change, Not Charity”.

 The thing I love about this program: it makes it clear that our youth are NOT the future leaders of the world.
 Rather they are the leaders NOW.
 YMC allows youth the opportunity to lead, to get other youth involved in learning about and applying for grants, and allows our youth-led community development programs additional funding to better impact our youth.